seamplex/feenox/doc/srs.md

 It should be noted that a graphical user interface is not required.
 The tool may include one, but it should be able to run without needing any user intervention rather than the preparation of a set of input files.
 Nevertheless, there tool might _allow_ a GUI to be used.
 For example, for a basic usage involving simple cases, a user interface engine should be able to create these problem-definition files in order to give access to less advanced users to the tool using a desktop, mobile and/or web-based interface in order to run the actual tool without further intervention.

 However, for general usage, users should be able to completely define the problem (or set of problems, i.e. a parametric study) they want to solve in one or more input files and to obtain one or more output files containing the desired results, either a set of scalar outputs (such as maximum stresses or mean temperatures), and/or a time and/or spatial distribution.
-If needed, a discretization of the domain may to be taken as a know input, i.e. the tool is not required to create the mesh as long as a suitable mesher can be employed using a similar workflow specified in this\ SRS.
+If needed, a discretization of the domain may to be taken as a known input, i.e. the tool is not required to create the mesh as long as a suitable mesher can be employed using a similar workflow specified in this\ SRS.

 The tool should define and document ([@sec:documentation]) the way the input files for a solving particular problem are to be prepared ([@sec:input]) and how the results are to be written ([@sec:output]).